-20. The above registrations for the OAKLEY Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
-The OAKLEY Trademarks have been used exclusively and continuously by Oakley, some since at least as early as 1975, and have never been abandoned.
-Attached hereto as Exhibit 2 are true and correct copies of the United States Registration Certificates for the OAKLEY Trademarks included in the above table.
-The registrations for the OAKLEY Trademarks constitute prima facie evidence of their validity and of Oakley's exclusive right to use the OAKLEY Trademarks pursuant to 15 U.S.C. § 1057(b).
+30. The above U.S. registrations for the COSTA Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
+The COSTA Trademarks have been used exclusively and continuously by Costa and have never been abandoned.
+The registrations for the COSTA Trademarks constitute prima facie evidence of their validity and of Costa's exclusive right to use the COSTA Trademarks pursuant to 15 U.S.C. § 1057(b).
+Attached hereto as Exhibit 3 are true and correct copies of the United States Registration Certificates for the COSTA Trademarks included in the above table.

-21. The OAKLEY Trademarks are exclusive to Oakley, and are displayed extensively on Oakley Products and in Oakley's marketing and promotional materials.
-Typically, at least one of the OAKLEY Trademarks are included on Oakley Products.
-Oakley Products have long been among the most popular eyewear in the world and have been extensively promoted and advertised at great expense.
-In fact, Oakley has expended millions of dollars annually in advertising, promoting and marketing featuring the OAKLEY Trademarks.
-Oakley Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs and renown as desired luxury items.
-Because of these and other factors, the Oakley name and the OAKLEY Trademarks have become famous throughout the United States.

-Case: 1:20-cv-01348 Document #: 1 Filed: 02/25/20 Page 17 of 27 PageID #:17

-22. The OAKLEY Trademarks are distinctive when applied to the Oakley Products, signifying to the purchaser that the products come from Oakley and are manufactured to Oakley's quality standards.
-Whether Oakley manufactures the products itself or licenses others to do so, Oakley has ensured that products bearing its trademarks are manufactured to the highest quality standards.
-The OAKLEY Trademarks have achieved tremendous fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with the OAKLEY Trademarks is of incalculable and inestimable value to Oakley.

-23. Since at least as early as 1995, Oakley has operated a website where it promotes and sells genuine Oakley Products at oakley.com.
-Sales of Oakley Products via the oakley.com website represent a significant portion of Oakley's business.
-The oakley.com website features proprietary content, images and designs exclusive to Oakley.

-24. Oakley's innovative marketing and product designs have enabled Oakley to achieve widespread recognition and fame and have made the OAKLEY Trademarks some of the most well-known marks in the eyewear and apparel industry.
-The widespread fame, outstanding reputation, and significant goodwill associated with the Oakley brand have made the OAKLEY Trademarks valuable assets of Oakley.

-25. Oakley has expended substantial time, money, and other resources in developing, advertising and otherwise promoting the OAKLEY Trademarks.
-As a result, products bearing the OAKLEY Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Oakley.
-Oakley is a multimillion-dollar operation, and Oakley Products have become among the most popular of their kind in the world.
+- 31. The COSTA Trademarks are exclusive to Costa and are displayed extensively on Costa Products and in Costa's marketing and promotional materials.
+The COSTA Trademarks have been extensively promoted and advertised at great expense.
+In fact, over the years, Costa has expended millions of dollars in advertising, promoting and marketing featuring the COSTA Trademarks. - 32.
+The COSTA Trademarks are distinctive when applied to the Costa Products, signifying to the purchaser that the products come from Costa and are manufactured to Costa's quality standards.
+The COSTA Trademarks have achieved fame and recognition, which has only added to the distinctiveness of the marks.
+As such, the goodwill associated with the COSTA Trademarks is of incalculable and inestimable value to Costa. - 33.
+For many years, Costa has operated an e-commerce website where it promotes and sells Costa Products at costadelmar.com.
+The costadelmar.com website features proprietary content, images and designs exclusive to Costa. - 34.
+Costa has expended substantial time, money, and other resources in developing, advertising and otherwise promoting the COSTA Trademarks.
+As a result, products bearing the COSTA Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Costa.
+The widespread fame, outstanding reputation, and significant goodwill associated with the Costa Products have made the COSTA Trademarks invaluable assets of Costa. - 35.
+The RAY-BAN Trademarks, OAKLEY Trademarks, and COSTA Trademarks are collectively referred to herein as "Plaintiffs' Trademarks." - 36.
+The Ray-Ban Products, Oakley Products, and Costa Products are collectively referred to herein as "Plaintiffs' Products."

-Case: 1:20-cv-01348 Document #: 1 Filed: 02/25/20 Page 18 of 27 PageID #:18

-26. The RAY-BAN Trademarks and the OAKLEY Trademarks are collectively referred to herein as "Plaintiffs' Trademarks."

-27. The Ray-Ban Products and the Oakley Products are collectively referred to herein as "Plaintiffs' Products."